iams3cond/misc/labs/212/lab7.md

 ```

 You are to implement the `insert` and `remove` methods.
 You can do so either recursively
-or iteratively (though this handout and in lab we restrict discussion to the iterative
+or iteratively (though in this handout and in lab itself we'll restrict discussion to the
-approach for both).
+iterative approach).

 #### `insert`

-The procedure for inserting into a binary search tree -- by far the easier of the two
+The procedure for inserting into a binary search tree -- by far the easier of the two --
-operations -- really boils down to knowing which existing node in tree we should use to
+really just boils down to knowing which existing node in tree we should hang the new node
-hang the new node from.
-Once found, all we  have to do is figure out on which side the
+from.
+Once found, all we need to do is figure out on which side it should be hung on --
-new node should be hung (left or right -- which property defines this for us?)
+left or right.
+Which property defines this for us?

 #### `remove`

-Remove is considerably more complicated.
-As we typically do (should!) for bigger,
+Removing from a binary search tree is considerably more involved.
+Assuming we have already
-imposing problems, we break our solution into three distinct cases/steps:
+found the node we want to remove in the tree (say, `e`), we decompose the problem down
+into three separate cases:

+ * Node `e` is a leaf.
+This is a degenerate case, meaning it's safe to just delete `e`..
+ No need to worry about reconfiguring/transplanting children -- as leafs by definition
+ lack children.

+ * Node `e` has one child.
+We delete `e` and connect its child to `e`'s old parent.

+ * Node `e` has two children.
+To handle this we use a trick.
+First, from `e`, go right
+ once then retrieve the node as far down left as possible -- this effectively gives us the
+ minimum value in this particular subtree.
+Next, replace the element stored in `e` with
+ the found minimum.
+This will result in a duplicate in the right subtree, but it can be
+ handled by one of the two other cases (it's guaranteed to have at most one child -- why?)